 Taking the PSG with slow internet

-No matter how powerful your computer is, you cannot take the web-based McKinsey PSG with slow Internet.
-The game is full of 3D elements that need a fast download speed to render, so crashing is very likely with an unstable connection.
+No matter how powerful your computer is, you cannot take the web-based McKinsey PSG test with slow Internet.
+The game is full of 3D elements that need a fast download speed to render, so crashing is likely with an unstable connection.
 You might as well start finding a new company to send your resume to if you do not deal with this problem effectively.

 Report to McKinsey with screenshots or videos

-Sidenotes: Spreadsheets, calculators, and scratch papers
+Spreadsheets, calculators, and scratch papers